paulhhowells/unit/README.md

 #### Fractions
 In the examples above the grid units use pixels described as grid, but they may also use percentages fractions.
 For example, a column that is one third wide would be given the class .u-1-3 and a column two thirds wide would have .u-2-3.
 The format is 'u' - 'fraction numerator' - 'fraction denominator'.

-Sixteenths, Twelfths, Eighths, Sixths, Fifths, Fourths, Thirds and Halves are ready for use.
+Sixteenths, Twelfths, <strike>Eighths,</strike> Sixths, Fifths, Fourths, Thirds and Halves are ready for use.

 #### Breakpoints